How to Make a Fall Wreath Using Floral Picks

 Here’s how the bow looked once added.
 Oh, at the last minute I tucked in a white-washed set of antlers, because…Fall. 🙂

 It’s faux.
 I get that.
 Faux isn’t everyone’s cup of tea.
 But, faux has it’s advantages, too.
 The pumpkins don’t rot being the main one.
 Ha!
 They are economical and easy to store for the next year.
-And even if orange and rust isn’t your thing, there are tons of varieties of floral picks available now in almost every color tone.
+And even if orange or traditional fall colors aren’t your thing – there are tons of varieties of floral picks available now in almost every color tone.

 Sure you do.
 I can hear the anticipation in your voice to go forth and make your own Fall wreath.
 Go, my wreath-making warriors.
 GO!